 The City categorizes public concerns into four main categories which include illicit discharge, erosion control, flooding, and illegal dumping.
-Totals for each type of concern received in 2020 can be found in Table 2 and are inclusive of concerns received by both the maintenance division and code enforcement.
+Totals for each type of concern received in 2021 can be found in Table 2 and are inclusive of concerns received by both the maintenance division and code enforcement.
 More information concerning incident resolution for illicit discharge concerns can be found in Appendix B. Once a concern is logged, City staff works to keep that resident informed about the issue resolution.

-Types of Nι Talal
+Types of Number of Concerns Received Total

-Concerns 2018 2019 2020 2021 2022 Total
+Concerns 2018 2019 2020 2021 2022 TOLAI

-Illicit Discharge 1 8 7 - 1 16
+Illicit Discharge 1 8 7 5 - 21

-Erosion Control 1 0 0 - - 1
+Erosion Control 1 0 0 0 - 1

-Flooding 7 1 6 - - 14
+Flooding 7 1 6 10 - 14

-Illegal Dumping 0 2 4 - - 6
+Illegal Dumping 0 2 4 1 - 7